Setting up in New Brunswick

 - Completion and Filing of Notification pursuant to the Investment Canada Act.

-- Registered Office Address for service of documents and mail forwarding purposes.
+– Registered Office Address for document service and mail forwarding purposes.

 Corporate income tax

-- The lower corporate income tax rate is 2.5 per cent (as of the 2018 tax year).
-This rate applies to taxable income earned in the province of Canadian-controlled private corporation up to the New Brunswick business limit of $500,000.
-This rate is also known as the Small Business Rate and applies to all Canadian-controlled private corporation with limited taxable capital.
+The lower corporate income tax rate stands at 2.5 percent (as of the 2018 tax year).
+This rate is applicable to taxable income generated within the province by Canadian-controlled private corporations, up to the New Brunswick business limit of $500,000.
+Often referred to as the Small Business Rate, it is applicable to all Canadian-controlled private corporations with limited taxable capital.

-- The higher rate of income tax is 14 percent.
-This rate applies to taxable income earned in New Brunswick that does not qualify for the lower rate.
+The higher income tax rate is set at 14 percent and is applied to taxable income earned in New Brunswick that does not qualify for the lower rate.

 Provincial corporation tax

-The small business rate applies to active business income of Canadian controlled private corporations (CCPCs) up to the threshold amount of active business income.
-The benefit of the small business rate is reduced for CCPCs with taxable capital of more than $10 million and is not applicable to CCPCs with more than $15 million in taxable capital.
-The general corporate income tax rate is applied to all other corporate income.
+The small business rate pertains to the active business income of Canadian-controlled private corporations (CCPCs) up to a specified threshold of active business income.
+The advantage of the small business rate diminishes for CCPCs with taxable capital exceeding $10 million and is not applicable to those with more than $15 million in taxable capital.
+The general corporate income tax rate is applied to all other types of corporate income.

 General corporate income tax rate